 Advantages of SEO

-- Affordability– You don’t have to throw nearly as much money at SEO programs as you do SEM programs.
-It’s more about skillfully developing targeted content.
+- Affordability –You don’t have to throw nearly as much money at SEO programs as you do for paid advertising campaigns.
+It’s more about skillfully developing targeted content that fulfills readers’ needs.

 - Builds trust – Creating relevant SEO-rich content establishes you as a trusted authority or voice in your business niche, which has its own benefits outside of generating traffic.